mikaelhg/pxspec/README.md

 hierarchy-levels = quoted-string , "," ,
                              quoted-string , ":" , quoted-string ,
                      { "," , quoted-string , ":" , quoted-string } ;
 ```

+Quoted strings in this format have no escaping whatsoever, you simply cannot express
+the quote character as content in a PX string.

 ```ebnf
 quoted-string = '"' , { all characters - '"' } , '"' ;